 The causes and effects of fibromyalgia are thought to be bidirectional.
 People with the condition feel pain more intensely, and although it is not completely understood, scientists think that it begins with a tightening in the deep tissues of the muscles and joints, leading to poor sleep.
 Without the necessary time to repair themselves, muscles are put under strain, so they send signals to the central nervous system that they need repair time, which they don’t get.
 The signals pulsing back and forth between the central nervous system and the muscles result in a heightened sensitivity to pain, and this often links to other conditions.

 Research by Dr. Lindsay Kindler and associates at the University of Florida’s Center for Comprehensive Pain Research examined the mounting pathophysiologic evidence that could link fibromyalgia with other chronic disorders.
 They concluded that psychological factors, environmental triggers, genetics, and dysfunctional pain processing formed a complex web.

-For example, studies conducted with twins suggest that 50% of the risk of fibromyalgia and other related disorders is genetic, while the other 50% is environmental.
+For example, studies conducted with twins suggest that 50 percent of the risk of fibromyalgia and other related disorders is genetic, while the other 50 percent is environmental.
 People with fibromyalgia are also eight times more likely to have a sibling, parent, or child with the same condition compared to people who have no genetic history of fibromyalgia.